Kathryn Hess: Work

 Hess has worked and written extensively on topics in algebraic topology including homotopy theory, model categories and algebraic K-theory.
 She has also used the methods of algebraic topology and category theory to investigate homotopical generalizations of descent theory and Hopf–Galois extensions.
 In particular, she has studied generalizations of these structures for ring spectra and differential graded algebras.

 She has more recently used algebraic topology to understand structures in neurology and materials science.

-As of March 2022, she has been the principal academic advisor for 14 mathematics PhDs at EPFL, including 4 women.
+As of March 2025, she has been the principal academic advisor for 21 mathematics PhDs at EPFL, including 9 women.

 Awards and honors

 In addition to her strong publication record, Hess has been widely recognized for her pedagogical abilities.
 She received the Agepoly prize for best teacher in the Basic Sciences Faculty in 2005, the Credit Suisse prize for best EPFL teacher in 2012, and the "Polysphere d'Or" Agepoly prize for best teacher at EPFL in 2013.

 She was named an individual member of the Swiss Academy of Engineering Sciences in 2016 and a fellow of the American Mathematical Society for "contributions to homotopy theory, applications of topology to the analysis of biological data, and service to the mathematical community" in 2017.
 In 2017, she received an award as a distinguished speaker of the European Mathematical Society.
 She delivered one of the public lectures during the Eighth European Congress of Mathematics on 21 June 2021.
+Hess was named a fellow of the Association for Women in Mathematics in the class of 2024 "for her support of women in mathematics via innovative and impactful programs, including her role in founding and sustaining the Women in Topology program; for her exceptional mentoring; and for her commitment to gender diversity throughout her many leadership roles in the mathematics profession."
+She was a visiting member of the IBS Center for Geometry and Physics.